AndreiM13/Tour/README.md

 📄 License
 All rights reserved to AllThingsSocotra.
 This project does not currently specify an open-source license.
-Please get in touch with the repository owner for more information regarding usage and distribution.
+Please contact the repository owner for more information regarding usage and distribution.